microsoft/pxt-arcade/docs/skillmap/collector-themed/collectort4.md

 ## {Step 2}

 The code for **Dino Mama** is already in the workspace.

-🕹️ Play your game to remember what the code does.
+Play your game to make sure you're getting points when you grab a baby dino and that you're losing points if you run into a car.

 ## {Step 3 @showdialog}

-Let's start by animating Mama Dino!
+Let's animate Mama Dino!

 ---